xind14/reading-notes/code-301/Class08.md

 This [article](https://www.benlinders.com/2013/which-questions-do-you-ask-in-retrospectives/) gives a nice overview to the role of retrospectives.

 1. What went well, that I might forget if I don’t write down?
+   - Two things went well but I forgot to write them down and now I don't remember.
+I will blame that only getting two hours of sleep.
-2. What did I learn today?
+1. What did I learn today?
+   - Some API sites make things so hard to use....
-3. What should I do differently next time?
+1. What should I do differently next time?
+   - I should take notes when a TA is talking to me so I remember what helped.
-4. What still puzzles me, or what do I need to learn more about?
+1. What still puzzles me, or what do I need to learn more about?
+   - I think no brainer everything about this week still confuses me.

-5. Thinking about each of your assignments for the day, reflect on:
+Thinking about each of your assignments for the day, reflect on:

-    - Is the assignment complete?
+Is the assignment complete?
 If not, where exactly did you leave off, and what work remains?
-    - Do not get bogged down in written analysis; instead, focus on capturing the moment with an eye toward how your observations can guide you toward future productivity.
+It is not complete, I still have to do the hard part of fixing the movie data feth and also rendering that.

 ## Career 8 - Professional Pitch and Introduction

 **Watch the videos:**